 SAPAC's Peer-led Support Group is a weekly, drop-in, confidential healing space for UM students who identify as survivors of sexual violence, intimate partner violence, sexual harassment, or stalking.
 The group aims to empower survivors and facilitate resilience, reconnection, stress relief, and anxiety reduction for our participants.
 We’ll be doing this through semi-structured activities, self-care practices, creative arts, and creating a safe space for sharing if participants choose to do so.
 Overall, we want to provide a supportive, understanding community that welcomes UM student survivors of all ages, genders, and identities.
-Activities during the Sunday and Monday meetings of each week with be the same, so people have the opportunity to do the activities regardless of which day they can attend.
+Activities during the Sunday and Tuesday meetings of each week with be the same, so people have the opportunity to do the activities regardless of which day they can attend.

-WHERE: SAPAC Office Michigan Union Room 1551
+WHERE: SAPAC Office Michigan Union Room 4130 (4th Floor)

-WHEN: Sundays and Mondays from 8:00-9:30pm
+WHEN: Sundays and Tuesdays 8:30-10pm

 For more information, contact email@example.com

 Winter 2020 PLSG Meetings start:

 Amira Malik is a senior from Dearborn Heights, Michigan studying Comparative Literature with a minor in Gender and Health.
 Outside of school, she's involved in the Bystander Intervention and Community Engagement volunteer group in SAPAC, research on men's health and IPV at the UM Injury Prevention Center, and will soon be volunteering at the SafeHouse Center.
 She initially became a PLSG co-facilitator because she wanted to help the wider campus community while actually practicing the principles she learned in her Gender and Health classes.
 This incredibly fulfilling work has shown her how to provide meaningful survivor-centered care that is rooted in empathy, and she is looking forward to another year of building relationships with participants and planning all sorts of creative projects with Sarah!